mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-revit.md

 ## Parameters

-Elements contain parameters so they can carry metadata.
+Parameter are attached to elements so they can carry metadata.
 For example, height is a property of a *Wall* element and its value is carried by the *Height Parameter*.

 Let's take a look at various parameter types that we encounter when working with Revit elements.

 ### Built-in Parameters